friends-of-presta/security-advisories/_posts/2023-05-22-salesbooster.md

 severity: "high (7.5), GDPR violation"
 ---

-In the module "Sales Booster" (salesbooster), a guest can download personnal informations without restriction.
+In the module "Sales Booster" (salesbooster) from Webbax, a guest can download personnal informations without restriction.

 ## Summary